dashirov/kpi_repository/README.md

 * geo (usually ‘US’ or ‘ROW’)
 * country (a standardized ISO alpha‐2 code or fallback “XX”)
 * platform (e.g., ‘iOS’, ‘Android’, ‘Web’, or ‘Other’)
-* Additional fields such as user_class, subscription_frequency, conversion_path, paynumber, or user_tenure_class, depending on the module.
+* Additional fields depending on the module.

 **CYCLE (STRING)**